Sustainability Management

 Japan Business Federation (Keidanren) Vice Chair

-Chair of Committee on Environment and Safety,
+Chair of Environment Committee

 Chair of Committee on Social Security